petter-holmberg/cpp-ref/classes.md

 When overloading operators, provide multiple versions with different argument types, when applicable, to prevent wasteful implicit type conversions (e.g. for string comparison) [Sutter05](#Sutter05) §29

+For all operators where you have to choose to either implement them as a member function or a non-member function, use the following rules of thumb to decide:

+- If it is a unary operator, implement it as a member function.
+- If a binary operator treats both operands equally (it leaves them unchanged), implement this operator as a non-member function.
+- If a binary operator does not treat both of its operands equally (usually it will change its left operand), it might be useful to make it a member function of its left operand’s type, if it has to access the operand's private parts.

+The binary operators `=` (assignment), `[]` (array subscription), `->`` (member access), as well as the n-ary `()` (function call) operator, must always be implemented as member functions, because the syntax of the language requires them to.

 #### operator=